anilshanbhag/gpu-compression/README.md

 * Fitting more data into GPU memory
 * Speeding up data transfer between CPU and GPU.

-This package implements three bit-packing-based optimized data compression formats and their decompression routines for GPUs: GPU-FOR, GPU-DFOR and GPU-RFOR.
+This package implements three bit-packing-based optimized data compression formats and their decompression routines for GPUs: GPU-FOR, GPU-DFOR, and GPU-RFOR.
 The work was presented at SIGMOD '22.
 Please read the [paper](https://dl.acm.org/doi/abs/10.1145/3514221.3526132) for more details.

 ```
 @inproceedings{gpubitpacking,